kplawver/quartantined/content/share.md

 draft: false
 ---

-The **quARTantined virtual museum** is open to all kinds of visual art created by all kinds of people created while self-quarantining!
+The **quARTantined virtual museum** is open to all kinds of visual and written art created by all kinds of people created while self-quarantining!

 If you'd like to share your art, there are a few ways to do it: